RoboMamba: Efficient Vision-Language-Action Model for Robotic Reasoning and Manipulation: Experiment

-\textbf{Manipulation evaluation benchmarks} To evaluate our model's manipulation capabilities, we follow previous works~\cite{eisner2022flowbot3d, xu2022universal, li2023manipllm} and test pulling accuracy exclusively in the simulator~\cite{Xiang_2020_SAPIEN}.
-We use the predicted contact point and rotation to interact with objects.
+\textbf{Manipulation evaluation benchmarks} To evaluate our model's manipulation capabilities, we follow previous works~\cite{eisner2022flowbot3d, xu2022universal, li2023manipllm} and test open-loop task completion accuracy exclusively in the simulator~\cite{Xiang_2020_SAPIEN}.
+The predicted contact point and rotation are used to interact with objects.
 To measure the model's performance, we use the classical manipulation success rate, defined as the ratio of successfully manipulated samples to the total test samples.
 A manipulation action is considered successful if the difference in the object's joint state before and after interaction exceeds a threshold of 0.1 meters.
 In real-world experiments, we use the Franka Panda robot to manipulate several articulated objects.